ZiggyCreatures/FusionCache/README.md

 [![FusionCache Simulator](https://img.youtube.com/vi/6jGX6ePgD3Q/maxresdefault.jpg)](docs/Simulator.md)

+## 🧰 Supported Platforms

+FusionCache targets `.NET Standard 2.0` so any compatible .NET implementation is fine: this means `.NET Framework` (the old one), `.NET Core 2+` and `.NET 5/6/7/8+` (the new ones), `Mono` 5.4+ and more (see [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) for a complete rundown).

+**NOTE**: if you are running on **.NET Framework 4.6.1** and want to use **.NET Standard** packages Microsoft suggests to upgrade to .NET Framework 4.7.2 or higher (see the [.NET Standard Documentation](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support)) to avoid some known dependency issues.

 ## 🆎 Comparison

 There are various alternatives out there with different features, different performance characteristics (cpu/memory) and in general a different set of pros/cons.

 A [feature comparison](docs/Comparison.md) between existing .NET caching solutions may help you choose which one to use.

-## 🧰 Supported Platforms

-FusionCache targets `.NET Standard 2.0` so any compatible .NET implementation is fine: this means `.NET Framework` (the old one), `.NET Core 2+` and `.NET 5/6/7/8+` (the new ones), `Mono` 5.4+ and more (see [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) for a complete rundown).

-**NOTE**: if you are running on **.NET Framework 4.6.1** and want to use **.NET Standard** packages Microsoft suggests to upgrade to .NET Framework 4.7.2 or higher (see the [.NET Standard Documentation](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support)) to avoid some known dependency issues.

-## 🖼 Logo

-The logo is an [original creation](https://dribbble.com/shots/14854206-FusionCache-logo) and is a [sloth](https://en.wikipedia.org/wiki/Sloth) because, you know, speed.

 ## 💰 Support